atomrc/probe.js/README.md

 - track an analytics event when your user reach the bottom of the page;
 - lazy load something on the page that is not visible on load (Disqus comments would be a good example);
-- change the state of a sticky header, footer, ...
+- change the state of a sticky header, footer;
+- ...

 Install
 =======